dermi1002/lbp_popit-color-generator/README.md

 # LittleBigPlanet Popit Color Generator
 A CustomTkinter GUI program that generates NetCheat List files to modify LittleBigPlanet Popit Color Themes

-# THIS PROGRAM IS A WORK IN PROGRESS AND ONLY WORKS ON LBP2 US LATEST VERSION!
+# THIS PROGRAM IS AN UNFINISHED WORK (IN PROGRESS) AND ONLY WORKS ON LBP2 US LATEST VERSION!
 DO NOT ATTEMPT ON OTHER GAMES OR VERSIONS!
 ## Doing so may result to loss of progress in your levels, profile, or even the whole game!

 ## How To Use